How to increase profitability of tire recycling business with innovative rubber products

 Rubber wheels for waste bins

 In Europe, the technology has been on the market for quite some time and many companies manufacturing and assembling waste bins, municipal and industrial trash containers started using chassis from recycled tire rubber.
 As a rule, such chassis not only contribute to cleaner environment, but also help companies cut production costs – market price of such goods is notably lower.
-Croatian company Gumiimpex can serve a good instance of such a manufacture.
+Croatian company Gumiimpex can serve a good example for such a manufacture.

 Yet, developing regions such as, for instance, North Africa or Middle East, lack such manufacturers and import rubber wheels for waste bins from key manufacturers in Europe and Asia.
 Many countries around the world find themselves in similar situation – vast market opportunities on domestic and regional markets remain unexplored.